 Don’t rush to judgement.
 Keep a cool head.
 Suppress all prejudices, preconceptions and emotions.
 Detach yourself from any theory or desire for any particular outcome.
 Explore all possibilities meticulously and rule them out one-by-one.
 When you have eliminated the impossible whatever remains, however improbable, must be the truth.

-Whether we’re investigating a murder or just billiard balls on a snooker table, three things must be present before anything can happen: a motivating force, the means of applying the force and the opportunity to apply it.
-But just because a snooker player with the motivation to win a match is seen standing near a snooker table with a cue in his hand doesn’t prove he actually potted the ball.
+Whether we’re investigating a murder or the motion of snooker balls on a snooker table, three things must be present before anything can happen: a motivating force, the means of applying the force and the opportunity to apply it.
+Just because a snooker player with the motivation to win a match is seen standing near a snooker table with a cue in his hand doesn’t prove he actually potted the ball.
 That evidence is purely circumstantial.
 To prove he did it we need hard physical evidence connecting him to the actual act.
 Video or audio recordings might do it, provided they haven’t been edited or tampered with.
 Photos might do it, provided they haven’t been Photoshopped.
-Eye witness testimony might do it, provided the witnesses haven’t been coerced, co-opted or murdered and can be trusted to tell the truth, the whole truth and nothing but the truth.
+Eye witness testimony might do it, provided the witnesses haven’t been coerced or co-opted and can be trusted to tell the truth, the whole truth and nothing but the truth.

 Given that their are very few, if any cases, where all the necessary irrefutable evidence is in place, the test is to display all the evidence calmly and rationally in open court and select 12 representatives of the public good-and-true to weigh each item of evidence on the scales of justice and decide for themselves who they think did it, beyond all reasonable doubt.